(June 24, 2022). It’s hard to believe, but this weekend marks the thirteenth anniversary of Michael Jackson’s passing on June 25, 2009.

 This hard-hitting, straight-up thumper from MJ’s ‘History’ album is the only song MJ ever recorded where both “shit” and the N-word are uttered in the lyrics (twice each!).
 Of course, the N-bomb came courtesy of guest rapper The Notorious B.I.G.’s intervention where he spits 16 bars during the song’s bridge, which perfectly supports MJ’s intended themes of anger and paranoia.
 But to hear Mike sing “shit” with as much fervor and clarity as he did let us all know that he really was stark-raving mad about what had transpired during the two years prior.
 Recommendation: check out “D.S.,” the track that follows “This Time Around” on the ‘History’ album, to learn who the “he” is that Michael refers to in the latter’s refrain “he really thought…”

 Here’s another example of a great song from the Jacksons’ ‘Triumph’ album.
-Written by brothers Jackie and Randy, this swirling love ballad finds Michael at his most sincere vocally (which is saying a lot for someone who’d poured out his heart in “She’s Out Of My Life” a year earlier).
+Written by brothers Jackie and Randy, this swirling love ballad finds Michael at his most sincere vocally (which is saying a lot for someone who’d whimpered his way through “She’s Out Of My Life” a year earlier).
 The song’s title suggests a more universal message than the wistful longing for love’s return contained in the lyrics, but you can’t help but feel for Michael either way (and the song has another one of those great Jackson climaxes at the end).
 And it’s a great way to end this list because time truly waits for no one.
 Continue to R.I.P.
 Michael Jackson!

 DJRob (he/him/his) is a freelance music blogger from somewhere on the East Coast who covers R&B, hip-hop, pop and rock genres – plus lots of music news and current stuff!
 You can follow him on Twitter at @djrobblog.